Fear of Ventriloquists Dummies or

 Automatonophobia can be defined as the irrational fear of wax figures, humanoid robots, audio animatronics,

-other figures that represent human beings.
-Although this condition rarely develops into a full blown phobia,
+figures that represent human beings.
+Although this condition rarely develops into a full blown phobia, the

 The cause of the fear of ventriloquist’s dummies is hardly known.